-In the disjunctive version of the doctrinal paradox, there are two premises, P and Q (e.g. "there is possibility 1 for jurisdiction" and "there is possibility 2 for jurisdiction"), and a conclusion, R ("there is a possibility for jurisdiction, all things considered"), and all judges accept that the disjunction of P and Q is necessary and sufficient for R. Given the individual judgments in table 7, a majority rejects P and a majority rejects Q, but a majority accepts R, in spite of the unanimous acceptance of $(R \leftrightarrow (P \lor Q))$ .
+In the disjunctive version of the doctrinal paradox, there are two premises, P and Q (e.g. "there is possibility 1 for jurisdiction" and "there is possibility 2 for jurisdiction"), and a conclusion, R ("there is a possibility for jurisdiction, all things considered"), and all judges accept that the disjunction of P and Q is necessary and sufficient for R. Given the individual judgments in table 7, a majority accepts R, a majority (unanimity) accepts ($R \leftrightarrow (P \lor Q)$), and yet majorities reject each of P and Q. A majority of judges may, for example, hold that there is a possibility for jurisdiction, all things considered, and also that this possibility for jurisdiction must be supported by at least one of two justifications (P or Q), but the judges may feel to reach any majority agreement on which of the two justifications obtains.